 Allan Industries is an additive manufacturing partner serving small and mid-size manufacturing operations across the Kansas City industrial corridor.
 The company exists to extend engineering-grade additive manufacturing capability — production fixtures, replacement components, custom tooling, and short-run parts — to operations for which in-house additive capital investment is not economically justified, and for which national service bureaus cannot deliver on operational tempo.

 USMC veteran-owned.
-Owner-operated from Lenexa, Kansas.
+Owner-operated in the Kansas City metro.
 The engineer who quotes a job is the engineer who runs the printer, inspects the part, and confirms it works in the customer's hand.
 That direct line is part of the operating model, not an afterthought.

 Allan Industries occupies a specific position in the additive manufacturing market: engineering-grade production at the operational tempo of the customer's own floor, within the Kansas City industrial corridor.
 The competitive set is structurally unable to occupy the same position.